Last updated January 2026

 A DUI conviction in Florida cannot be sealed or expunged.
 Once adjudication is entered, the record becomes permanent.

 If you’ve been arrested for DUI in Florida, understanding the long-term record consequences early is critical.
-Speaking with an experienced Fort Lauderdale DUI lawyer can help you understand how different case outcomes affect your future before permanent decisions are made.
+Speaking with an experienced South Florida DUI lawyer can help you understand how different case outcomes affect your future before permanent decisions are made.

 Can a DUI conviction be sealed or expunged in Florida?